rottenroddan/Propulsion/README.md

 ## Project Status
 Ongoing, but has slowed down since my final semester and other current projects.
 In and out of this project a lot due to other work.

+As of April 1st~, my 2080ti can't run under full stress as it creates BOD, therefore there is going to be a delay in continuing this until I get a new GPU.